DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers.md

     previously added Edgescan Tool Configuration.
 Provide the ID of the asset from which to import findings in the field *Service key 1*.
-3. After this is done, you can import the findings by selecting "Edgescan API Import" as the scan type.
+3. After this is done, you can import the findings by selecting "Edgescan Scan" as the scan type.
 If you have more than one asset configured, you must also select which Edgescan API Scan Configuration to use.